craigwatson/puppet-transmission/README.md

 This Puppet module installs and configures the `transmission` daemon - the headless component of the Transmission BitTorrent client.

+## Puppet 3 Support

+**Please note that the master branch of this module does not support Puppet 3!**

+On 31st December 2006, support for Puppet 3.x was withdrawn.
+As such, this module no longer supports Puppet 3, and is actively being migrated to Puppet 4 syntax.

+If you require Puppet 3 compatibility, please use version [1.2.1 from the Puppet Forge](https://forge.puppet.com/CraigWatson1987/transmission/readme), or the [puppet3](https://github.com/craigwatson/puppet-transmission/tree/puppet3) branch in Git.

 ## Module Description

   * Adds the Transmission PPA from `ppa:transmissionbt/ppa`